viamrobotics/docs/docs/internals/controls-package.md

 ### SetupPIDControlConfig

-Creates a [PIDLoop](/internals/controls-package/#pidloop) object, which contains all the attributes related to a control loop that a controlled component would need, most importantly, the control config.
+Creates a [PIDLoop](/internals/controls-package/#pidloop) object, which contains all the attributes related to a control loop that a controlled component needs, including, most importantly, the control config.

 **Parameters:**

-- `pidVals` [([]PIDConfig)](/internals/controls-package/#pidconfig): The P, I, and D values for the control loop, if all are zero the loop will be auto-tuned and log the calculated PID values.
+- `pidVals` [([]PIDConfig)](/internals/controls-package/#pidconfig): The P, I, and D values for the control loop, if all are zero the loop will auto-tune and log the calculated PID values.
-- `componentName` [(string)](https://pkg.go.dev/builtin#string): The name of the component that the created PID loop will control.
+- `componentName` [(string)](https://pkg.go.dev/builtin#string): The name of the component that the PID loop controls.
 - `options` [(Options)](/internals/controls-package/#options): All the desired optional parameters to customize the control loop.
 - `c` [(Controllable)](/internals/controls-package/#controllable): An interface that contains the necessary functions to move the controlled component.
 - `logger` (Logger): The logger of the controlled component to log any issues with the control loop setup.